Education

 St. Catherine University's Early Childhood and Montessori Programs have prepared many of the Montessori teachers in the Twin Cities’ public and private Montessori schools, and in schools around the world.
 Our advanced degree options, based on Montessori principles, and an anti-bias, anti-racist philosophy are embedded throughout all Montessori fields of study, including:

-• AM2 - a one year program that includes an online orientation experience followed by 11 months of online learning.
-Of special note, this program honors previous work done toward a Montessori credential with credits to fulfill a significant part of the graduate degree.
+• Montessori Education and Leadership - a one-year program that includes an online orientation experience followed by 11 months of online learning.
+Of special note, this program honors a prior Montessori credential with credits to fulfill a significant part of the graduate degree.

 • Early Childhood Education (2.5-6) AMS Undergraduate Certificate